 General Considerations

 When choosing to enroll in an in-person or live online class, you’ll need to consider your schedule and whether you can feasibly attend the classes you’re interested in.
-You may find it reasonable to attend a short, one-day class, but longer programs, like certificate programs or bootcamps, will require you to have a more open schedule to attend all the classes that make up the program.
+You may find it reasonable to attend a short, one-day class, but longer programs, like certificate programs or bootcamps, will require you to have a more open schedule to attend all the classes required for the program.
 Bootcamps and certificate programs can range from several days to several months, depending on the scope of the program, so you need to ensure you have the time to commit to attending classes and potentially completing assignments or homework outside of class.

 Prerequisites